Disturbed (band): Asylum, The Lost Children and hiatus (2009–2011)

-Immortalized (2015–2017)
+End of hiatus and Immortalized (2015–2017)

 On June 20, 2015, on Disturbed's Facebook page and website, there was material posted hinting at a possible return of the band.
 The website shows a new Disturbed logo, plus a video of the band's mascot "The Guy" appearing to be on life support, still breathing.
 The new Disturbed logo was also posted to their official Facebook page, along with the video of their mascot, and their profile picture changed to solid black, indicating new activity within the band.
 On June 22, 2015, Disturbed posted another video on Facebook, this time showing The Guy awakening from life support, as well as an 18-hour countdown on their official website, giving speculation to a definite reunion.

 On June 23, 2015, Disturbed officially announced the end of their hiatus and the coming of their new album entitled Immortalized.
 On the same day, the official music video for the new single "The Vengeful One" was released on their YouTube channel.
 Immortalized was released on August 21, 2015.
 John Moyer did not perform on the album due to working on other projects, with all bass tracks being performed by Dan Donegan.
 Moyer is not in the band's video for "The Sound of Silence" released in December 2015.
 Moyer remains a band member, however, having appeared in promotional photography for the album as well as continuing to perform live with the band.

 On the album's release day, the band played their first show in four years at the House of Blues in Chicago.
 The show featured the live debuts of four new songs ("The Vengeful One", "What Are You Waiting For", "The Light" and the title track) and the song "Hell", a B-side from Ten Thousand Fists, in its entirety for the first time.

 Disturbed released a virtual reality experience for the band's cover of "The Sound of Silence" via Littlstar.
 The band released a live album titled Live at Red Rocks on November 18, 2016.
 The band performed "The Sound of Silence" live on an episode of Australia's The X Factor.
 The band also performed "The Sound of Silence" live on an episode of Conan.
 Disturbed was announced as a direct support to Avenged Sevenfold on their UK & European tour throughout January and March 2017, alongside In Flames and Chevelle.